silvinor/www/_posts/2026-08-08-unmasked-at-midlife.md

 [^a]: The theory is usually traced to Leo Kanner's early descriptions and was popularised by Bruno Bettelheim in *The Empty Fortress: Infantile Autism and the Birth of the Self* (Free Press, 1967), which was written partly in answer to Bernard Rimland's *Infantile Autism* (1964) - the book that first attacked the idea on evidential grounds.
 I have not given ISBNs for either, because I could not verify them to the standard I have used for the sources below, and I would rather say so than supply a number I have not checked.
 The claim being made here is historical rather than clinical: the theory existed, it was influential, and it has been abandoned.

-[^b]: The video is Courtney, Literally, *the assessment process*, on YouTube; the moment referred to is at about 18:40. <https://youtu.be/RSZ-SnKSyl4?t=1120> I have used it the way I would use anything a person has chosen to publish about themselves - as an illustration of a reaction many of us recognise, not as evidence of how common that reaction is.
+[^b]: The video is Courtney, Literally, *the assessment process*, on YouTube; the moment referred to is at about 18:40.
+See: <https://youtu.be/RSZ-SnKSyl4?t=1120>.
+I have used it the way I would use anything a person has chosen to publish about themselves - as an illustration of a reaction many of us recognise, not as evidence of how common that reaction is.
 Nothing in this piece rests on it evidentially.

 [^11]: Antshel, K. M., & Russo, N. (2019).
 Autism spectrum disorders and ADHD: Overlapping phenomenology, diagnostic issues, and treatment considerations. *Current Psychiatry Reports, 21*(5), 34.
 [DOI: 10.1007/s11920-019-1020-5](https://doi.org/10.1007/s11920-019-1020-5)